One Day in Munich: The Best Itinerary + Map, Tips & Guide

 Afternoon

-The New Town Hall opened in 1905 and is in Marienplatz, the heart of Munich.
+Opened in 1905, the New Town Hall is also in Marienplatz, the heart of Munich.
 It’s an incredibly impressive building in the Neo-Gothic style and is famous for the glockenspiel (a percussion instrument consisting of a series of graduated metal bars tuned to the chromatic scale and played with two hammers) on its exterior.

 You can also go to the top of the tower for a small fee.
 You will get an amazing view of the old town, and you don’t even need to climb!
 There are two escalators to take you up the 85 meter high tower to the viewing platform.